moliver28/research-handbook/content/job-families/finance/it-entapps-admin/index.md

 ### Associate IT Enterprise Applications Administrator Requirements

+- Bachelor’s degree, preferably in Computer Science, Information Technology, Computer Engineering, or related IT discipline; or equivalent experience.
+- Ability to use GitLab.
 - 0-2 years of experience in a system administration role ideally with enterprise SaaS software model.
 - Hands-on entry-level administrator experience across multiple platforms: SalesForce, DocuSign CLM, Netsuite, Zuora Billing, Zuora Revenue, Coupa, Zip, Navan, Workday, ADP, eTrade etc.
+- Ability to thrive in a fully remote organization.
+- Be a self-starter, and thrive in a fast paced environment, customer centric and have the interpersonal skills necessary to manage business and technology - relationships.
+- Good time management and prioritization skills, resilient under pressure.
+- Ability to learn strong security and confidentiality practices with systems that handle sensitive data.
+- Willingness to pursue industry certifications.

 ## IT Enterprise Applications Administrator